 Under normal operation, water from the Shuswap River is filtered and chlorinated, then pumped from the clearwell through the UV disinfection system and into the distribution system to a water reservoir.
 Water from the Shuswap Well is chlorinated on-site and pumped to the clearwell, then through the UV disinfection system and to the reservoirs.
 There is a total of 3,782 m3 of reservoir capacity.
-Depending on demand, both systems can operate in conjunction.
 Each system can be isolated and run to the reservoirs alone.

-It should be noted that, when the Shuswap Well is supplying water, a number of customers east of the Enderby Bridge may receive water that is only disinfected with chlorine, meaning that it does not receive the two forms of treatment required for surface water (the Shuswap Well is suspected of being under the influence of surface water).
+It should be noted that, when the Shuswap Well is supplying water, a number of customers east of the Bawtree Bridge may receive water that is only disinfected with chlorine, meaning that it does not receive the two forms of treatment required for surface water (the Shuswap Well is suspected of being under the influence of surface water).
 However, when the supply of water is from the Water Treatment Plant, all customers receive fully treated water.